-Stereotype Applies To annotation Interface Corresponds To: An annotation type. default Operation Corresponds To: The 'default' keyword. enum Attributes within a Class stereotyped enumeration Corresponds To: An enumerated option, distinguished from other attributes that have no stereotype. enumeration Class Corresponds To: An enumerated type. operator Operation

-Corresponds To: An operator. property get Operation Corresponds To: A 'read' property. property set Operation Corresponds To: A 'write' property. static Class or Interface Corresponds To: The 'static' keyword.
+Stereotype Applies To annotation Interface Corresponds To: An annotation type.
+CompactCon structor Operation Corresponds to: A compact canonical constructor for the record. record Class Corresponds To: A record type. default Operation Corresponds To: The 'default' keyword. enum Attributes within a Class stereotyped enumeration Corresponds To: An enumerated option, distinguished from other attributes that have no stereotype. enumeration Class Corresponds To: An enumerated type. operator Operation Corresponds To: An operator. property get Operation Corresponds To: A 'read' property. property set Operation Corresponds To: A 'write' property. static Class or Interface Corresponds To: The 'static' keyword.

-Tag Applies To annotations Anything Corresponds To: The annotations on the current code feature. arguments Attribute with stereotype enum Corresponds To: The arguments that apply to this enumerated value. attribute_nam e Operation with stereotype property get or property set

-Corresponds To: The name of the variable behind this property.

-dynamic Class or Interface

-Corresponds To: The 'dynamic' keyword.
+Tag Applies To annotations Anything Corresponds To: The annotations on the current code feature.

+arguments Attribute with stereotype enum Corresponds To: The arguments that apply to this enumerated value. attribute_nam e Operation with stereotype property get or property set Corresponds To: The name of the variable behind this property. dynamic Class or Interface Corresponds To: The 'dynamic' keyword. generic Operation Corresponds To: The generic parameters to this operation. parameterList Parameter Corresponds To: A parameter list with the syntax.
+RecordHeade < <record>&gt;Class</record> r Corresponds To: The record header of the record definition. throws Operation Corresponds To: The exceptions that are thrown by this method.
-generic Operation

-Corresponds To: The generic parameters to this operation.

-parameterList Parameter

-Corresponds To: A parameter list with the syntax.

-throws Operation

-Corresponds To: The exceptions that are thrown by this method.
+transient

-transient Attribute
+Attribute

 Corresponds To: The 'transient' keyword.

-• Package statements are generated when the current Package is not a namespace root

-- The Const property of an attribute or operation corresponds to the final keyword - The Transient property of an attribute corresponds to the volatile keyword - The Fixed property of a parameter corresponds to the final keyword
+- Package statements are generated when the current Package is not a namespace root - The Const property of an attribute or operation corresponds to the final keyword - The Transient property of an attribute corresponds to the volatile keyword - The Fixed property of a parameter corresponds to the final keyword